shibins/apex-plugin-pivot-table/README.md

-# Oracle APEX Region Plugin - Pivot Table Plugin
+# Oracle APEX Region Plugin - PictoChart
 Region Plugin to demonstrate the integration of JET Charts not currently exposed in APEX.